CloudLabs-MOC/dp-203-azure-data-engineer/Instructions/Labs/06-Transform-Data-with-Spark.md

 ## Task 1: Provision an Azure Synapse Analytics workspace

-In this Task, you'll use a Spark notebook in Azure Synapse Analytics to transform data in files.
+In this task, you'll use a Spark notebook in Azure Synapse Analytics to transform data in files.

 You'll need an Azure Synapse Analytics workspace with access to data lake storage and a Spark pool.